 Runners!
-Put a (mattress) spring in your stepJuly 1st, 2013 in Health /
+Put a (mattress) spring in your stepJuly 1, 2013 in Medicine & Health / Health

 Researchers have designed a new type of running shoe which incorporates springs into the sole for the first time.
 Prototypes of the trainer, developed to reduce injury risk, will be on show at this year's Royal Society Summer Science Exhibition, which opens to the public tomorrow (2 July).